AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 ### Getting Help

-The Magento BI Services team can perform your re-implementation for an additional cost.
+The MBI Services team can perform your re-implementation for an additional cost.
 Contact our [Customer Success team](../getting-started/support.md) and be prepared to provide a list of dashboards/reports that you want to prioritize creating in the new account

 ### Staying with Existing Architecture